 Kurozu Drink: Healthy Japanese Black Rice Vinegar Drink

-Niigata, the prefecture where I live, has the third-largest number of Onsen regions in Japan, because of which, in my city too, there are several spas.
+Niigata, the prefecture where I live, has the third-largest number of Onsen regions in Japan, because of which, in my neighborhood too, there are several spas.

 When I have a day off from work, I often go to one of the facilities, where there is a glass dispenser of a Kurozu drink I like.

-The beverage dispenser can be seen in many spa facilities, and it typically costs 100 yen (about 1 USD) to get the chilled drink.
+This type of beverage dispenser is available in many spa facilities, and it typically costs 100 yen to get a chilled drink from the machine.

 Kurozu Drink (黒酢ドリンク)

-While regular rice vinegar is made from polished rice, the main ingredient of Kurozu is brown rice.
+While regular rice vinegar uses polished rice, the main ingredient of Kurozu is brown rice.

 Benefits

 Kurozu vinegar contains plenty of essential amino acids and citric acid.
-Its major health benefits are
+Its primary health benefits are

 - lower blood pressure